syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Exporting.md

 ## Local data

-By default, client data source is not sent to server to prevent unwanted data transfer since all data origin is server.
+By default, client data source is not sent to server to prevent the unwanted data transfer since all data origin is in server.
 In case, if you don't want to query the data source again for exporting in server, the grid's client [`dataSource`](http://help.syncfusion.com/js/api/ejgrid#members:datasource) can be sent to server on export PostBack by removing the [`dataSource`](http://help.syncfusion.com/js/api/ejgrid#members:datasource) property in grid's ignore list.
-The code snippet for this as follows
+The code snippet for this is as follows.

 {% highlight js %}